Gridiffin/pcds2030db_fork/testing_guide.md

 - Sector filtering should work correctly
 - Program selection should be maintained when generating reports
 - Generated reports should only include the selected programs when specific programs are chosen
+- Programs should appear in the specified order in the generated report

+## Additional Test Cases

+### Edge Case Testing

+1. **Very Long Program Names**:
+   - Find or create a program with an extremely long name (50+ characters)
+   - Verify that the name wraps properly and doesn't overflow the container
+   - Check that the tooltip appears when hovering over the program name

+2. **Large Number of Programs**:
+   - Select a reporting period with many programs (20+)
+   - Verify that the UI handles scrolling properly
+   - Check that "Select All" correctly assigns sequential numbers to all programs

+3. **Invalid Order Numbers**:
+   - Enter non-numeric values in the order input fields
+   - Enter negative numbers or zero
+   - Verify that the system handles these cases gracefully and provides appropriate feedback

+4. **Sector Switching**:
+   - Select programs from Sector A and assign order numbers
+   - Switch to Sector B and select programs
+   - Switch back to Sector A and verify that selections and order numbers are maintained

+### Usability Testing

+1. **Notification Testing**:
+   - Create duplicate order numbers
+   - Click "Sort Numerically"
+   - Verify that the notification correctly indicates that duplicates were resolved
+   - Check that the notification disappears after a few seconds

+2. **Error Handling**:
+   - Try to generate a report without selecting any programs
+   - Try to generate a report with invalid order inputs
+   - Verify appropriate error messages are displayed

 If you encounter any issues or have questions, please let me know!